St. Hilary’s Day Care Centre PROGRAM STATEMENT

 The Centre also provides a level of remuneration, benefits, and atmosphere to attract, encourage and keep a dedicated and qualified staff.

+All of the above information is presented in detail in our policies provided in our staff and parent handbook.
 Each of our policies are reviewed annually by staff and signed off by a supervisor.
 This serves as a refresher for all at the centre and keeps us up to date on expectations and best practices.